bastiankoetsier/navigation/readme.md

 First step is always hydrating the bucket.
 To do so, you have to provide an array of objects (preferably \StdClass) with the following properties:
 - `itemId` unique identifier like the database index
-- `itemLabel` the label that should be rendered for this item
+- `itemContent` the content that should be rendered for this item
 - `parentId` identifier of the parent
 - `uri` to be able to render this item as a link you have to provide a uri